yongcongwang/blog/source/_posts/2020-06-01-How-To-Use-VIM-As-An-IDE-Without-Plugins.md

 If you have selected some text in `Visual` mode, and discover that you need to change other end of seleqction, use `o` to go to **other** side.

 ##### Copy And Paste
-Yanking is a vim name for copying, and you can use the operator `yw` to copy a word, a count is possible as usual.
+Yanking is a Vim name for copying, and you can use the operator `yw` to copy a word, a count is possible as usual.
 ```
         let sqr = LongVariable *
                  -------------->